deanmono/pfls-app/README.md

 Run `npm install -g @angular/cli` to install Anguler CLI.

-After cloning the x-ui project, run `npm install` from within the x-ui directory.
+After cloning the pfls-app project, run `npm install` from within the pfls-app directory.
 This only needs to be done once, or when new modules are added to the project.

 #### Development server